Interlibrary Loan is a free service available to SUNY Canton students, faculty and staff.

 ILLiad is the electronic system you use to request an item through Interlibrary Loan.
 The name ILLiad can be thought of as an acronym for InterLibrary Loan Internet Accessible Database.

-- You enter your name and contact information into the system only once, at the time of your first request.
+- You enter your name, address, and other personal information into the system only once, at the time of your first request.

 - Your request will be handled more rapidly and accurately as problems relating to misinterpretation of hand-written requests are eliminated.